Arc Flash FAQ’s

-OSHA mandates that employers identify electrical hazards, warn employees about the hazards and provide them proper protection and training related to the hazards.
+OSHA mandates that employers identify electrical hazards, warn employees about the hazards and provide the proper protection and training related to the hazards.
 Compliance with OSHA is mandatory for all US companies.

-While OSHA mandates that you warn workers of the arc flash hazards, they do not mandate “how” you must do this, so in theory, each company can implement their own way to identify the hazards and protect their workers form them.
-In reality, however, there isn’t much choice on other ways to properly identify the flash hazards.
+While OSHA mandates that you warn workers of the arc flash hazards, they do not mandate “how” you must do this, so in theory, companies can implement their own way to identify the hazards and protect their workers from them.
+In reality, however, there isn’t much choice in other ways to properly identify the flash hazards.
 See NFPA 130.7 Table and Full Arc Flash Protection for other options.